 Why is there change now?

 In addition to the change in the types of executive board members that make up many businesses today, there have been some technology changes within the board room as well.
 While executive board members in decades past had to always physically be there or available only through a phone call, today’s virtual technology affords a great deal of diversity to allow for board members to participate in meetings even if they are thousands of miles away through conference call services such as video conferencing.
-Video conferencing allows many corporations to continue with their day to day operations even if it carries them abroad or to the other end of the continent without affecting the ability to have a executive board meeting while they are away.
+Through the installation of av systems, video conferencing allows many corporations to continue with their day to day operations even if it carries them abroad or to the other end of the continent without affecting their ability to have an executive board meeting while they are away.
+AVEX has the best audio visual solutions for businesses.

 Furthermore, today’s world of business often requires that the board members be able to get expertise from people outside their corporations brought to their meetings from experts in the field.
 One of the ways things have shifted significantly over time is that these experts no longer have to travel great distances to offer their advice to a board or committee.